bibinpmichael/CSS_Accordion_Component/README.md

 - Customizable styles
 - Easy to integrate into existing projects

+## Live Preview

+You can visit the site at https://main--classy-alfajores-eea095.netlify.app/

 ## File Structure

 - `index.html`: The main HTML file containing the structure of the accordion